To add or not to add, that is the question…

 By overlaying the dates given of the lunar phases with the priestly courses we can establish what yearly pattern we are in, 1, 2, or 3.
 The 4th year is actually the same as the first but with a change in the priestly course.

 We are still testing this pattern out to see if it does hold true.
 What is interesting is that for 2020 the moon actually sets in the same place (within 3 degrees) as the sun on the 24th of March further supporting Enoch and the possible need to intercalate for that year.

 Enoch 74:5 On stated months it changes ; and on stated months it makes its progress on each.
 In two the moon sets with the sun, in those two gates which are in the midst, in the third and forth gate.
 It goes forth for seven days , and makes its circuit.

-This method does have some problems as they all do, but it definitely holds closer to the recorded information that we have in the Scrolls than the other method does.
+This method does have some problems as they all do, but it definitely holds closer to the recorded information that we have in the Scrolls than the other methods do.
 It also doesn’t keep to any single sign but rather takes into account the whole which allows for a more rounded conclusion.

 The flipping new/full moon pattern was originally found by Micah Kissling of My House Ministries

 I realize that these are not the majority views concerning intercalation, however, one cannot simply disregard the moon or the stars when looking at the calendar.
 These heavenly bodies were given for signs, moed (appointed times), days and years.
 It is NOT just a solar calendar and I personally believe after spending a great deal of time with this, Enoch is absolutely correct when he says,

 “The moon brings on all the years exactly, that their stations may come neither too forwards nor too backwards a single day; but that the years may be changed with correct precision …”